 What is syphilis?

-Syphilis is a sexually transmitted disease (also called STD).
-An STD is an infection you get from having unprotected sex with someone who is infected.
-You can get an STD from unprotected vaginal, anal or oral sex.
+Syphilis is a sexually transmitted infection (also called STI, sexually transmitted disease or STD).
+An STI is an infection you can get from having unprotected sex or intimate physical contact with someone who is infected.
+You can get an STI from unprotected vaginal, anal or oral sex.
 You also can get syphilis by having direct contact with (touching or kissing) an infected person’s syphilis sore.
 Sores usually are found on the external genitals (also called sex organs) or in the vagina, anus or rectum.
 They also can be on a person’s lips and in the mouth.

 If you have syphilis and don’t get treated right away, you can pass the infection to your baby.
 Up to 2 in 5 babies (40 percent) born to women with untreated syphilis die from the infection.
 Most of the time, syphilis is passed from mom to baby during pregnancy, but it can happen during vaginal birth if a baby has direct contact with a syphilis sore.
 Vaginal birth is when contractions in your uterus (womb) help push your baby out through the vagina.
 When your baby is born with syphilis, it’s called congenital syphilis.

-At your first prenatal care visit, your health care provider does a blood test to check for STDs like syphilis.
+At your first prenatal care visit, your health care provider does a blood test to check for STIs like syphilis.
 Your provider also asks about your sexual history to see if you may be at risk for having syphilis.
 A sexual history is a set of questions your provider asks about your sex life.
-For example, your provider asks about your sex partners, what kinds of sex you have, if you use birth control, if you’ve had an STD in the past and how you protect yourself from STDs.
-If your provider thinks you may have syphilis or another STD based on your sexual history, she may test your blood again in your third trimester and after you give birth.
+For example, your provider asks about your sex partners, what kinds of sex you have, if you use birth control, if you’ve had an STI in the past and how you protect yourself from STIs.
+If your provider thinks you may have syphilis or another STI based on your sexual history, she may test your blood again in your third trimester and after you give birth.